Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 ## My thoughts

 ## Competition between Empathy, Logophor, and animacy hierarchies
+Based on previous research from theoretical work, which shows that ziji is both empathic and logophoric, and from experimental work, Liu (2020) found that ziji is logophoric, while Xue & Runner (submitted) found that ziji is not logophoric.
 1. Empathy hierarchy (Hu, 2019)
 - Empathy verb > non-empathy verb (source and perciver verbs)
 2. Logophority hierarchy